FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 ## a [Stack Overflow](http://stackoverflow.com/) account

-You'll be consulting this guy for **QUITE** a number of times, so you might as well as accept that and register.
+You'll be consulting this guy for **QUITE** a number of times, so you might as well as accept that fact and register to save time later.

 Stack Overflow is a question and answer site for professional and enthusiast programmers.